sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 The fideicomiso fee is less than what you'd pay in property taxes for just one month back home.

-[Calculate how much you'll actually save](https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator) when you factor in the tax advantages.
+<a href="https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator" target="_blank">Calculate how much you'll actually save</a> when you factor in the tax advantages.

 ## The Costly Mistakes I See Buyers Make